Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + Learners who seek out and exploit opportunities to use the L2 tend to advacne in terms of intelligibility and comprehensibility.

 **Aptitude**
-+ Perhaps future research will help us undertand how aptitude relates to the ability to acquire intelligible speech.
++ Perhaps future research will help us understand how aptitude relates to the ability to acquire intelligible speech.
 + Until then, teachers should simply expect variability in learners' success in pronunciation and encourage their efforts to improve.

 **Instruction**